 Have you ever been shouted at by a driver while out walking?
-Something like, “Hey, watch where you are going” or “ Don’t sneak out on me like that.”
+Something like, “Hey, watch where you are going” or “ Don’t sneak up on me like that.”

 As the one who has the most to lose in a collision with a car, you need to stay alert for your own safety.
 Yet, if a vehicle hits you, that does not mean it would be your fault.
 On the contrary, drivers hold an extra responsibility to look out for pedestrians due to the harm they can cause them.